Consensys/doc.goquorum/docs/Concepts/Privacy/PrivacyEnhancements.md

 ## Private State Validation (PSV)

 This flavor uses all the verifications of counter party protection.
-On top of those it introduces further checks preventing nodes from state deviation by failing private transactions to 'self' or 'subset of nodes' by sharing the full list of recipients among all nodes which is validated against all subsequent transactions (in standard private/party protection mode only the sending node knows the list of recipients).
+On top of those it introduces further checks preventing nodes from state deviation by failing private transactions to "self" or "subset of nodes" by sharing the full list of recipients among all nodes which is validated against all subsequent transactions (in standard private/party protection mode only the sending node knows the list of recipients).

 ## Key Enhancements